MortenTryti/StandardStockModel/scr/Data_Analysis/README.md

 | 13.0 | 4.78532857e-07 |  0.00000000e+00 |2.11983423e-04|
 | 13.5 |  1.59510952e-07 | 0.00000000e+00 |2.43780936e-04|
 | <14.0 | 8.03935199e-05 | 1.58371041e-02 | 4.23945647e-01 |

+### Notes
+* I am not sure that this is a good way of gauging volatility of some financial asset, but as of now it is good enough.
+* It is a bit strange that there is a range of zero values at the tail of the medium volatility distribution, but at this point I simply have to trust the data.
+Additionally, it is reassuring to see that the $<14\%$ probability goes up for higher volatility.